 County Court injunctions

 Normally a County Court judge will not grant an injunction unless proceedings have been started.
-The adviser or a solicitor would therefore need to start proceedings for damages and/or an injunction by issuing a claim.
+An adviser or a solicitor would need to start proceedings for damages and/or an injunction by issuing a claim.
 The particulars of claim set out the case of the occupier (claimant).

-Once the claim has been issued, an occupier seeking an urgent order will be able to take out an application for an immediate hearing and file a draft of the injunction being sought.
-The representative for the claimant should help each witness to prepare a witness statement to explain what has happened.
+Once the claim has been issued, the occupier seeking an urgent order can take out an application for an immediate hearing and file a draft of the injunction being sought.
+The representative for the claimant should help each witness prepare a witness statement to explain what has happened.

 Normally two days notice must be given of the hearing to enable the landlord to attend.
 In emergencies an injunction may be obtained without notice to the landlord in what is known as an 'application without notice'.